-To prevent a recurrence as you return to your sport, your physiotherapist will guide you with training schedules and exercises to address these critical components of rehabilitation to both prevent a recurrence and improve your sporting performance.
+To prevent a recurrence as you return to your sport, your physiotherapist will guide you with training schedules and exercises to address these critical components of rehabilitation to prevent recurrence and improve your sporting performance.

 Your PhysioWorks physiotherapist will discuss your goals, time frames and training schedules with you to optimise you for a complete return to sport.
 The perfect outcome will have you performing at full speed, power, agility and function with the added knowledge that a thorough rehabilitation program has minimised your chance of future injury.

 How Long Does It Take For Anterior Shin Splints To Heal?

 There is no specific time frame for when to progress from each stage to the next.
 Many factors will determine your anterior shin splints rehabilitation status during your physiotherapist’s clinical assessment.

 You’ll find that in most cases, your physiotherapist will seamlessly progress between the rehabilitation phases as your clinical assessment and function improves.